apache/trafficserver/doc/admin-guide/monitoring/error-messages.en.rst

 out error message sets or, because this variable is overridable, to select an error message set based on data in the transaction.

-The text for an error message is processed as if it were a :ref:`custom logging format <custom-logging-fields>` which enables customization by values present in the transaction for which the error occurred.
+The text for an error message is processed as if it were a :ref:`admin-logging-fields` which enables customization by values present in the transaction for which the error occurred.

 The following table lists the hard-coded Traffic Server HTTP messages,